8fold/site-joshbruce.com/content/public/finances/building-wealth-paycheck-to-paycheck/20220101/content.md

 I didn't let that anger and frustration boil over onto the agent.
 I also didn't know how much was just "being poor" baggage and how much might be frustrations with other people (like the IRS), so, I just said:

 > Is there a way to escalate this call along with my service history to someone?
-This hasn't been a good experience for me (interacting with HealthSavings Administrators as a company).
-And I've gone from saying 'don't use them' if someone asks me if I have thoughts about you to putting my experience out for general consumption (this post).
+This hasn't been a good experience for me.
+And I've gone from saying 'don't do it' if someone asks me directly how I feel about you, to putting my experience and how I feel out there in general.

-What I would've said if the agent wasn't both polite and contrite:
+What I would have said if the agent wasn't both polite and contrite:

 > It's my money.
 It feels like you're holding it hostage.
-I feel like you, as the company, don't know what you're doing from a backend, paperwork perspective.
+I feel like you, as the company, don't know what you're doing.
 While I hope this isn't indicative for all customers, every time I've called in after opening the account, something has been broken.

 The agent was nice enough to give me an email address and a fax number (yep, fax machines are still a thing).
 I contacted the HSA provider I want to keep and explained the situation.
-They told me it could take a day or two to submit the fax because they're backed up.
+They told me it could take a day or two because they're backed up.
 I waited a day or two and emailed the HealthSavings Administrators agent to see how it's going; almost 48 hours later, no response (not even an, "I'm out on vacation").

 Woke up this morning to check the account.
 It showed I was locked out.
 Called to figure out why, it's because the process had already started; of course, it may take 4 to 6 weeks to complete but possibly only two because the process already started.

 Now I don't have access to the account online; so, calling again to figure out how they plan to handle tax documents.
-I've asked that they send the tax documents both regular mail and email.
+I've asked that they send them both regular mail and email.

 ## Assets